stanford-cs324/winter2022/lectures/introduction.md

-Even though much of the technical machinery is the same, the surprising thing is that "just scaling up" these models produces new **emergent** behavior, leading to new qualitatively different capabilities and qualitatively different societal impact.
+Even though much of the technical machinery is the same, the surprising thing is that "just scaling up" these models produces new **emergent** behavior, leading to qualitatively different capabilities and qualitatively different societal impact.

 *Aside*: at a technical level, we have focused on autoregressive language models,